 I am a contemporary artist working with diverse ecologies of collaborators, including humans, nonhumans, and their histories.
 Whether making new performance in London, developing art-based compassion trainings with the NYPD’s Hostage Negotiation Team, designing creative placemaking programs in Atlanta, or documenting the story of a moment as told by the sun in Oakland, my work draws from conceptual and social practice and is characterized by bringing together complex and often divided communities and creating spaces for collaborative co-creative processes to unfold.

 My work as a visual artist and performance maker has been seen internationally at venues including Tate Britain, de Young Museum, Lyric Hammersmith, Battersea Arts Centre, Woodruff Art Center and Standpoint Gallery, as well as in public spaces such as train stations, community centers, homes for the elderly, in streets, schools and online.
 Currently selections from my series, “The Shape of History: the story of a moment as told by the sun” are on view at PlaySpace Gallery in San Francisco.
 In October, I directed “A Most American Town” at the Alliance Theatre in Atlanta, concluding my tenure as a Reiser Award recipient.
-I have also recently been named Inaugural Artist in Residence at Vlerick Business School in Ghent where I will begin working with the PhD and faculty communities, creating interventions that guide leaders to cede control of narratives of excellence and develop fluency with multi-sensory listening practices.
+I have also recently been named Inaugural Artist in Residence at Vlerick Business School in Belgium where I will begin working with the faculty communities, creating interventions that guide leaders to develop fluency with multi-sensory listening practices.
 Also upcoming is a project entitled Emergence, supported by Flux Projects in Atlanta, which will be a series of monuments to the waterways and natural creeks that flow beneath the city’s downtown area.

 My identities as an artist, a mother and a mixed-race (African American mother, white father) woman from the southern USA, are woven lace.
 Equally formative, my family home was an informal safehouse, welcoming over a hundred people to live with us as I grew up.
 New people arrived with little notice and with a backdrop of varied contexts of crisis (from individuals experiencing homelessness or diagnosed with AIDS in the late 1980s, to refugees awaiting asylum) and would stay for anywhere from a day to years.
 It was a life of radical hospitality, rooted in traditions of rural creole culture and a commitment to social justice.
 These orientations are the bedrock for my craft as an artist in the world.